Posted by: Cailyn | November 6, 2009

 Add food coloring to any of the above for a fun look or swirl together plain coconut and chocolate.

-Add a small amount of chopped dried fruit, like goji berries or cranberries, or maybe cacao nibs or espresso beans.
-Remember that these will add some extra carbs and caffeine (nibs and beans).
+Add a small amount of chopped low-sugar dried fruit, like goji berries or cranberries (not the sweetened kind), or maybe cacao nibs or espresso beans.
+Remember that these will add some extra carbs (fruits) and caffeine (nibs and beans).
 I like the freeze dried fruit because they stay crunchy in the coconut and there’s no added ingredients.

 Add finely chopped/ground nuts (someone suggested adding almond flour- sounds tasty!)

 I have some silicon ice cube trays from Ikea that make flower- and fish-shaped "ice cubes."
 I make all my plain coconut bites as fish and all my crunch bites as flowers.
-I’ve measured the indentations and each one holds about a tablespoon of liquid, which is handy.
-(I also use these molds when I make butter.)
+I’ve measured the indentations and each one holds about a tablespoon of liquid, which is just about as much coconut butter as I can eat at one time.
+(I also use these molds when I make regular butter.)
 The trays usually aren’t expensive- get a collection of fun shapes and go nuts with it!
-I just found some penguin ones while getting that link; they’re in my shopping cart now.
+I just found some penguin ones.
 Mmm, chocolate penguins…

 I don’t blame the nurse this morning, but my conversation this morning was frustrating for several reasons.
 She asked me what vitamins or supplements I was taking, and I told her I take 1 tablespoon of natural cod liver oil daily.
 She gave me a weird look, and I explained that it is high in Omega-3s, Vitamins A, and Vitamin D (I didn’t want to confuse her further with types of A and D…).
 So she wrote down Omega-3, Vit-A, and Vit-D on her chart.
 She frowned, and asked about the Omega 3s, and if I had received the information on herbs and supplements to discontinue before my procedure today.
 I said I had, and asked her if her concern was because she felt that Omega-3s would thin the blood and increase the risk of bleeding.
 She (surprised I knew that) agreed and said that indeed that was a significant risk and she would need to consult with the doctor.
-I, trying to be as non-confrontational as possible, noted that Omega-3s reduce platelet aggregation, but only in healthy ways, and certainly have never been shown to reduce healthy clotting or increase bleeding.
+I, trying to be as non-confrontational as possible, noted that Omega-3s typically reduce platelet aggregation, but only in healthy ways (i.e. reduce unhealthy levels of clotting), and have not been shown to reduce healthy clotting or increase risk from bleeding in healthy individuals.
 They restore healthy functioning and reduce inflammation, which can include reducing platelet aggregation from unhealthy levels back to normal levels… but won’t take it below normal levels.
-It restores protection from abnormal clotting, and is no risk at all.
+It restores protection from abnormal clotting, and the minor benefit (if any) from stopping it prior to a procedure needs to be weighed against the loss of the healthy benefits it provides, and in my personal estimation the overall risk is greater stopping it than in taking it.

 Anyhow, she left, and the final decision was that I hadn’t taken them in 23 hours, which was almost 24, so it was still safe to proceed.